avnet-iotconnect/avnet-iotc-mtb-basic-example/QUICKSTART_DEMO.md

 * You must first build and program the MCUboot bootloader project into the CM0+ core; this should be done only once.
 The Avnet basic example app can then be programmed into the CM4 core; you need to only modify this app for all application purposes.

-## Import MCU bootloader project for OTA
+## Import MCU Bootloader Project for OTA

 The [mtb-example-psoc6-mcuboot-basic](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic) code example bundles two applications: the bootloader app that runs on CM0+, and the Blinky app that runs on CM4.
 For this code example, only the bootloader app is required and the root directory of the bootloader app is referred to as *\<bootloader_cm0p>* in this document.